 Commercial paper market shrinks in week: Fed

-NEW YORK (Reuters) - The amount of commercial paper contracted in the week ended Feb 20 Federal Reserve data showed on Thursday.
+NEW YORK (Reuters) - The amount of commercial paper contracted for an eighth straight week in the week ended October 24 as companies reduced short-term borrowing on signs of slowing business demand, Federal Reserve data showed on Thursday.

-U.S. seasonally adjusted commercial paper outstanding fell $22.4 billion to $1.063 trillion in the latest week.
+U.S. seasonally adjusted commercial paper outstanding fell $19.2 billion to $924.4 billion in the latest week.

-Non-seasonally adjusted commercial paper outstanding - which some analysts consider a more reliable reading than the seasonally adjusted one since it has been distorted by the financial crisis - fell $19.4 billion to $1.045 trillion.
+Non-seasonally adjusted commercial paper outstanding, which some analysts consider a more reliable reading than the seasonally adjusted one since it has been distorted by the financial crisis, rose $4.3 billion to $969 billion.

-U.S. non-seasonally adjusted foreign financial commercial paper outstanding fell $16.3 billion to $229.9 billion.
+U.S. non-seasonally adjusted foreign bank commercial paper outstanding rose $0.1 billion to $124.3 billion.

 - British Muslims blame jihadi subculture after beheading video |

 - Islamic State threat 'beyond anything we've seen': Pentagon